XIX International Chopin Piano Competition: 5 October

 On 5 October, 16-year-old Zihan Jin was called "the real deal" and a "remarkable talent" by Distler for his "ravishingly contoured" playing.
 Eric Guo's interpretation was noted for its unique qualities; Distler found his playing "stimulating and refreshing", attributing his lean textures to experience with period instruments, while Anna Chęćka of Ruch Muzyczny praised his masterful use of piano resonance and polyphony.
 Gmys considered Guo a frontrunner aiming for a "Chopin Grand Slam" after his 2023 victory at the Chopin Competition on Period Instruments.
 Shiori Kuwahara's recital was hailed by Monika Pasiecznik of Ruch Muzyczny as the "culmination of the entire day," praising her monumental sound and a Ballade in F minor that synthesized her many strengths.
-Yang Gao delivered what Distler called a "strong and memorable set" and Siedlik an "excellent, evenly balanced performance".
+Yang (Jack) Gao delivered what Distler called a "strong and memorable set" and Siedlik an "excellent, evenly balanced performance".
 Adam Kałduński was described as an individualist, with Pasiecznik noting his deep, personal tone and Chęćka praising his artistic maturity.